LintianWang/lab02-300008136-300061354/Testing.md

 First, we choosed type P in design 2 and also entered the point, then run the code in design 2.
 Then, we changed the type to C to see the result.
 Second, we choosed type C in design 3 and also entered the point, then run the code.
 Then, we changed the type to P to see the result.
 In design 6, we put C and the point into the code with two results, and the same with type P.
-# sample outputs from running the tests
+# Sample outputs from running the tests
   # Outputs from Design 2

 ```